typelevel/Laika/docs/02-running-laika/03-configuration.md

     * [Book Navigation] allows to specify the depth of the auto-generated navigation.

-    * The location of [Cover Images] can be configured, too.
+    * The location of [Cover Images for E-books] can be configured, too.

-    * And [Document Metadata] can be specified so that it will be converted to a format compatible with the corresponding readers.
+    * And [Metadata] can be specified so that it will be converted to a format compatible with the corresponding readers.